Barrymore Awards

 The Barrymore Awards for Excellence in Theatre is an annual, nationally-recognized award program that is sponsored by Theatre Philadelphia for professional theater productions in the Greater Philadelphia area.
 Each season culminates with an awards ceremony.

 The Barrymore Awards was founded by the Performing Arts League of Philadelphia (PALP) in 1994 and was named after the Barrymore family.
 PALP was renamed the Theatre Alliance of Greater Philadelphia in 1997 and presided over the awards until 2012.
 Theatre Philadelphia has handled the awards since 2012.

+Award categories

+In 2018, Theatre Philadelphia merged the actor and actress performance categories, eliminating gender from consideration.

+Awards are given in the following categories: